 In 1962, he attended a military training camp held at Mamre, Cape Province held by some political activists.
 Although it was scheduled to be a ten day camp. the police arrived after four days and arrested some of the people at the camp.
 Two of the key people at this camp were Denis Goldberg and Looksmart Solwande Ngudle.

-In 1963, April and other activists, were arrested again for painting slogans.
+In 1963, April and other activists, were arrested again for painting slogans but the charges were later withdrawn.
 He was also charged for furthering the aims of an illegal organisation as he was found to be in possession of some illegal documents - how to organise and mobilise politically, and other similar documents.

 He was charged and spent time in prison while he awaited trial.
 He appeared twice in court, and together with Basil February was charged for sabotage arising from the 1962 Mamre camp incident.